robcalcote/413ClassWork/Sprints/sprint4.md

 |                 | Tax                   |          |       |    6.50  |         |
 |                 | Total                 |          |       |  136.50  |         |

-# # In the table, the `Remove` button is a link `<a href="/catalog/cart.remove/<pid>">`.
+#X# In the table, the `Remove` button is a link `<a href="/catalog/cart.remove/<pid>">`.
 In this view function:
-  # # Set the status of the SaleItem to 'D' (deleted) and save.
+  #X# Set the status of the SaleItem to 'D' (deleted) and save.
-  # # Update the sale object totals and save.
+  #X# Update the sale object totals and save.
-  # # Then redirect the browser back to the `/catalog/cart` page.
+  #X# Then redirect the browser back to the `/catalog/cart` page.
-# # Show a row for tax, which we'll calculate at a flat 5% rate.
+#X# Show a row for tax, which we'll calculate at a flat 5% rate.
-# # Below the table, a "Checkout Now" button goes to the checkout page.
+#X# Below the table, a "Checkout Now" button goes to the checkout page.